BYPN/technical-interview/README.md

 - Flat White (£3.50)
 - Americano (£2.00)

-There is a special offer on Bananas: they are 3 for 2.
+There is a special offer on Bananas: if you buy 3 you only pay for 2.

 There is a special offer on Americanos: they are 4 for £6.50.